WandaChen/DataVisualizationProject/README.md

 ##### Response to version 1 Feedback
 Because I do not know how the data was collected and calculated, I really cannout explain why some countries have dramatic difference between years.
 When I download the data, it already included the calculated percentage values.

+##### Feedback from Version 3 (Also submitted as project review)
+1. From Amir (Udacity):
+"Good work.
+I like how you grouped regions of countries together.
+Did you think of using a choropleth for your visualization?
+Also, I like your line graph better than the top graph.
+I would suggest using that in place of the point graph or possibly average the regions together and have the bottom graph as a detail graph?"

 ### Resources
 1. OECD (2015), Gender wage gap (indicator). doi: 10.1787/7cee77aa-en (Accessed on 10 October 2015)